FlatFilers/demo-agent/documents/documents-1.md

 ---

 Documents are ways of storing information right inside your Space.
 Provide guidance or reference for your customers without leaving Flatfile.

+## Making this space

 This Space has been configured with multiple documents upon creation.

+Here's a look at the code that was used to create it:

 ```jsx
 import api from "@flatfile/api";